Overview of Strongman Training Programs

 • Durability for long-term progress and injury prevention

-Programs must account for the fact that Strongman is both a strength sport and a performance sport.
-Athletes must lift heavy, move efficiently, and recover quickly between efforts.
+Programs have to account for the fact that strongman is both a strength sport and a performance sport.
+You have to lift heavy, move efficiently, and recover quickly between efforts.

 Core Components of a Strongman Training Program